connectordb/connectordb.io/_docs/datasets/index.rst

 Note that for datasets which do not include multiple streams of data, you can oftentimes get an equivalent effect using only PipeScript (transforms).

-.. note:: Currently, a preliminary version of the Dataset API is accessible through Python.
-Datasets are not yet available through the web interface.